rgeo/rgeo-geojson/README.md

 See the README for the "rgeo" gem, a required dependency, for further installation information.

-If you are using Ruby 1.8, use version `0.2.x`.

-### To-do list

-* Add support for the "bbox" and "crs" elements.

 ### Development and support

 RDoc Documentation is available at http://rdoc.info/gems/rgeo-geojson

-Source code is hosted on Github at http://github.com/rgeo/rgeo-geojson
+Source code is hosted on Github at https://github.com/rgeo/rgeo-geojson

 Contributions are welcome.
 Fork the project on Github.